 - Sugaring: As wax expert, Enrique Ramirez explains, “Sugaring is an organic way of removing hair using a sugar paste mixed with lemon juice and sugar.”
 Sugaring is known to be gentler and less painful so it’s ideal for sensitive skin.
 It’s also best for finer hair, so if you have thicker hair, waxing is often recommended over sugaring.

-- And, of course, the total zero waste option is to not shave or remove hair at all!
-So, that option is always there if that’s something you’re comfortable with and would like to do.
+- And, of course, you don’t *have* to remove your hair at all!
+That option is always there if that’s something you’re comfortable with and would like to do.